Developing a Positive Relationship With Your New Asthma Medication

 - Quick-relief, or rescue medicines (short-acting)

 However, controller medications have changed greatly over the past couple of decades.
-Because asthma has become such a common disease, there has been a considerable amount of research and development.
+Since asthma has become such a common disease, there has been a considerable amount of research and development.
 So, new and improved medications come on to the market frequently.
-There is also a variety of types of controller medicines, including:
+There is also a variety of types of controller medicines, including:1

 - Inhaled and oral steroids